 If You’ve Borrowed Against Your Stock

-If You Don’t Have Any Margin Debt and Your Shares Are Non-Assessable
+What If I Have No Margin Debt and My Shares Are Non-Assessable?

 There are a few companies that have assessable shares, although these are extremely rare relics of past generations.
 Back in the 1960’s, for instance, American Express had assessable shares during the Salad Oil scandal that severely hurt the company.

 Had the firm been on the hook for millions it had been stuck with by a crook, the shareholders could have had to come up with the money based on the number of shares they own.
 Given the dangers, however, most firms, including American Express today, have long done away with assessable shares.

 “Why on earth,” you may ask, “would a company ever issue assessable shares?”
 It was a way for management to raise funds for expansion back in the 19th century, especially for railroad stocks.
 If more money was needed, the Board of Directors simply sent out a legal notice telling shareholders they had to send in $10, for instance, for every share they owned.